Kitten Kong: Plot

 Bill is cooking when Graeme and Tim return from chess championships.
-Graeme and Tim are hungry, and want their dinner — however, there is only soggy lettuce and potato peel to eat because Bill has fed their normal food (and wine) to "Bunter", a guinea pig, with dessert to follow.
+Graeme and Tim are hungry and want their dinner — however, there is only soggy lettuce and potato peel to eat because Bill has fed their normal food (and wine) to "Bunter", a guinea pig, with dessert to follow.

 When Bill explains to Tim and Graeme that he is being paid £30 to look after the guinea pig, the thought of being able to get some extra money leads to the Goodies setting up the office as the "Goodies Animal Clinic" for "loony animals".
 Graeme sends Tim and Bill out to collect them from their owners.
 The Goodies' animal "patients" include a gigantic-sized snake, a gold fish, a hen (which escapes from the basket en route to the office), a large dog, a bushbaby, a tortoise, a mongoose, a vampire bat, two singing dogs, and a tiny fluffy white kitten called "Twinkle".

-Graeme's specially formulated growth mixture, which he feeds to the kitten, causes Twinkle to grow to super-size proportions.
-Graeme keeps Twinkle inside to stop him from wandering, but Bill decides to let Twinkle out for the night.
-Graeme, speaking with desperation in his voice, says urgently: "Come on.
+Graeme's specially formulated growth mixture, which he feeds to the kitten, causes Twinkle to grow to super-size proportions, which horrifes Tim.
+Graeme keeps Twinkle inside to stop him from wandering, but Bill foolishly decides to let Twinkle out for the night.
+Graeme says desperately, "Come on.
 We've got to find him and catch him before he eats someone he shouldn't."
+Tim suggests, "You mean something he shouldn't?", to which Greame replies, "I know what I mean!"

-The following morning, Twinkle destroys St Paul's Cathedral and the Post Office Tower, as well as squashing Michael Aspel with his huge paw, and frightening various people and dogs.
+The following two days, Twinkle destroys St Paul's Cathedral and the Post Office Tower, as well as squashing Michael Aspel with his huge paw, and frightening various people and dogs.